 The color palette for Catch Canvas comprises of mostly dull, pastel colors.
 In dialog scenes, the colors on the characters don’t pop, which makes the background stand out more.
 Shadows aren’t very visible, bordering on non-existent.
 Background CGs use a much brighter palette, like the slick, warm brown of the wood panels in the cabin, in contrast to the soft, cotton candy pink of Nao’s hair.
 One thing I liked about the art is the detailed backgrounds.
 You can easily make out the intricate details, objects like clocks, books, and furniture.

 Unfortunately, Catch Canvas doesn’t have enough background CGs.
 It is a shame because the ones that are present are of extremely high quality.
 It felt to me, like the developers cut costs.
 Scenes that describe you in the bathroom, for example, can show you in the living room.
 When Dawn peeks on the main character in the shower, the interior of the bathroom is never shown, only Dawn’s face, and the door.
 It breaks the immersion.
-The visual novel would have benefitted from more background CGs.

-AUDIO AND VOICE ACTING (SFX)
+SOUND EFFECTS AND VOICE ACTING (SFX)